Main region

 • You could lose insurance or benefits if you rollover your super from a super fund to an SMSF.
 Learn more.

-• Unlike industry or retail super funds, you aren't protected if you lose money due to theft or fraud
+• You aren't protected if you lose money due to theft or fraud

 Winding up my SMSF